with Disabilities Act

 Gymboree's Accessibility Policy and Multi-Year Accessibility Plan

-- This 2014-2021 Accessibility Plan outlines the policies and actions that The Gymboree Corporation ("Gymboree") will put in place to improve opportunities for persons with disabilities in its store locations in Ontario, Canada.
+- This 2014-2021 Accessibility Plan outlines the policies and actions that Gymboree Group, Inc. ("Gymboree") will put in place to improve opportunities for persons with disabilities in its store locations in Ontario, Canada.
 This Plan outlines how Gymboree intends to meet the requirements of the Integrated Accessibility Standards Regulation made under the Accessibility for Ontarians with Disabilities Act (the "AODA").